 to get out of town.

-Well, that was fine for the people who could do it.
+Well, that was fine for the people who had country estates.

-It wasn’t pretty, a city of the sick, the dying, and the dead.
+Rome was a city of the sick, the dying,

 And everyone ran away – except the Christians.